Principles for Deciding

 Creators devote talent and energy to writing texts and to making images in sight or sound.
 But authors or other rightholders, including enterprises with whom they contract, risk having others free-ride on their achievements or investments.
 After the advent of print, copyright was instituted to protect writers and artists, as well as their publishers, against losing markets to pirates who reset type or plates quickly and sold reprints cheaply.[31]
 Upon advances like recording and broadcasting, lawmakers enumerated rights to exploit works in markets that such media opened up.
 Depending on the case, rightholders may seek orders to restrain threatened or ongoing infringement.
 They may also sue for damages for losses, or for restitution of gains, arising from infringement.[32]

-Copyright infringement occurs, it is here submitted, as materials like texts or images, conveying some overall sense of a protected work, are disseminated without due consent.[32]
-But to the extent that such materials are creatively made over into another work, our first principle would direct courts to allow the author of this ensuing work to make it public.
+Copyright infringement occurs, it is here submitted, as materials like texts or images, conveying some overall sense of a protected work, are disseminated without due consent.[33]
+But to the extent that such materials are creatively made over into another work, our first principle directs courts to allow the author of this ensuing work to make it public.
 Requested to issue any sweeping order to the contrary, a judge should distinguish between routine reiterations and creative reworkings, at times translations or transformations.
 Contrast a computer-generated translation, mechanically rephrasing a commonplace text, with a human’s insightful translation of a work as linguistically rich, say, as one of Mallarmé’s poems.
-A court should not deny this flesh-and-blood translator the chance to enhance culture, even with her interpretive work rearticulating what is protected in the prior work.
-What if a rote or slavishly produced “copy,” with nothing but hack changes or clichéd twists, clumsily abridges or tritely renders claimant’s work?[33]
-A court may enjoin the infringing dissemination of such a counterfeit if equitable criteria, decisively that of averting irreparable harm, are met.
+A court should not deny any such flesh-and-blood translator the chance to amplify on past culture, even with her interpretive work rearticulating a prior, protected work.
+What if a rote or slavishly produced “copy,” with nothing but hack changes or clichéd twists, clumsily abridged or tritely rendered claimant’s work?[34]
+A court could enjoin the infringing dissemination of such a counterfeit if equitable criteria, decisively that of averting irreparable harm, were met.
 There would be good reason to prevent any obvious substitute for the work at issue from entering the marketplace.
-There would be less need to bar a distinctly reforged work that could not usurp any market allegedly at risk.[34]
+There would be less need to bar a distinctly reforged work that could not usurp any market allegedly at risk.[35]

-An author or other rightholder may claim damages or restitution for copyright infringement.
-Hard cases often turn on the question: What share of the marketplace may copyright entitle an author alone to exploit?[35]
-To assess actual damages, a court has to gauge harms, typically losses resulting from infringement on any such market.
-On the one hand, given a de minimis taking, there would be no evident origin from which to start tracing such causation.[36]
-On the other hand, even given a manifest taking, damages could be accorded only for harm to some market subject to copyright.
-But what about some audience a work does not address, for example, that for an animated film with a character which reappears as a toy?
-Perhaps the film might do all the better on the overall marketplace because more people want to see it once the toy is widely advertised.
-Apart from damages, an author or other rightholder may seek the recovery of such enrichment as has arisen from infringement.
-To quantify such restitution, the court has to sort out what is protected in the work at issue and trace net gains achieved only from infringing with protected materials.[37]
+Damages or restitution are available for copyright infringement.
+But in what markets does copyright assure a claimant of relief?[36]
+To assess damages, a court has to gauge harms, typically losses incurred of profits or other benefits attainable on any such market.[37]
+Apart from damages, a claimant may seek the recovery of such enrichment as has been ascertainably gained from infringement.
+To quantify such restitution, the court has to sort out what copyright protects in the work at issue and trace net gains achieved only from infringing with protected materials.[38]
 Consider Dashiell Hammett’s novel The Maltese Falcon, with its suspenseful plot and snappy dialogue, which John Huston rather literally followed in his film of the same name.
 Hammett’s story took on new life in Huston’s motion picture, thanks to creativity in directing actors, in shooting and editing the film, and in otherwise putting the story on screen.
-Suppose, now hypothetically, that the studio exploiting this motion picture had not first contractually obtained rights to exploit the novel cinematically.[38]
-Under our fourth principle here, the studio could, if it made the film public without such consent, have risked facing the novelist’s action to share in its gains.
-In such a suit, infringement analysis would inform accounting estimates of how far the illicit taking of a protected text contributed to the success of a film.[39]
+Suppose, now hypothetically, that the studio making this motion picture had not first contractually obtained rights to exploit the novel cinematically.[39]
+Under our fourth principle here, the studio could, if it marketed the film without such consent, have risked facing the novelist’s action to share in its gains.
+In such a suit, infringement analysis would inform accounting estimates of how far the success of a film might be imputed to the illicit taking of a protected text.[40]

-Much ink has been spilled, not least in copyright jurisprudence, in appreciating “creativity” in literature and the arts.[40]
+Much ink has been spilled, not least in copyright jurisprudence, in appreciating “creativity” in literature and the arts.[41]
 Courts, however, need not reach such evaluations in absolute terms once and for all, even in disposing of hard cases.
-In assaying how creatively one work has been redevised into another, it might suffice to check the initial and later works against technical developments and literary or artistic conventions.[41]
+In assaying how creatively one work has been redevised into another, it might help to check the initial and later works against technical developments and literary or artistic conventions.[42]
 Findings on point may cut many ways: in challenging the creativity of an adversary’s putative work, each party could support or object to relief that a court should grant or not to protect or allow this work.
-Suppose that a plaintiff seeks an order to prevent the dissemination of any translation into English substantially similar to that she made of a French text which she alone is licensed to exploit in English.
-But what if defendant demonstrated that an adequately programmed computer could draw plaintiff’s version out of this French text, putting it into English terms virtually identical to hers?
-To start, such machine translation could be argued to implement linguistic “facts” and “ideas” technically, thus to yield no protectable “expression,” as we theorized wrapping up our second principle.[42]
-Further, if users en masse applied the requisite software to the French text claimant translated, they could all offer an English version like hers, making it hard to enjoin them all.
-Finally, as translations became freely available, any market for them, key to assessing damages or restitution, would be undercut.
-Effective remedies could then become impracticable.[43]
+Suppose that a plaintiff sought an order to prevent the dissemination of any translation into English substantially similar to that she had made of a work in French, one which she alone had the right to make public in English.
+What if defendant demonstrated that an appropriately programmed computer could draw plaintiff’s version out of this French text, putting it into an English virtually identical to hers?
+To start, such machine translation could be argued to implement linguistic “facts” and “ideas” technically, thus to yield no protectable “expression,” as we theorized wrapping up our second principle.[43]
+Further, if users applied the requisite software to the French text claimant translated, they could all offer an English version like hers, making it hard to enjoin them all.
+Finally, as translations became freely available, any market for them, key to assessing damages, would be undercut.[44]

 Exempt What Redissemination?
 Limit What Relief?

 How far should authors’ rights extend?
-In hard cases, prospective but occasional users of works might incur onerous transaction costs in obtaining consent for their uses, or claimants might encounter tensions with overriding laws or difficulties of enforcing copyright.
-In response, lawmakers may exempt some uses of works from remedies: to that extent, consent may not be due for these uses; as well, statutes may delimit the duration of rights.
-How, effectively, to construe and apply such exceptions and limitations?[44]
+In hard cases, occasional users of works might incur onerous transaction costs in seeking consent for their uses.
+As well, claimants might encounter tensions with overriding laws or difficulties of enforcing copyright.
+In response, lawmakers may exempt some uses of works from remedies.
+To that extent, consent may not be due for these uses.
+Statutes may also delimit the duration of rights.
+How to apply such exceptions and limitations?[45]

 5. Exceptions: Redisseminating a work, with it and its author or like source referenced, does not call for any injunction or damages to the extent that common sense finds the redissemination reasonable for any critical or informational use, typically parody, commentary, explanation, illustration, reporting, research, or teaching.

-What if no rightholder’s consent is readily available for redisseminating protected materials for some critical or informational use?[45]
-For example, a scholar might not have resources to obtain permissions to illustrate a book on art history with photographs of art objects.
+What if no rightholder’s consent were readily available for redisseminating copyright-protected materials for some critical or informational use?[46]
+For example, a scholar might not have resources to obtain permissions to illustrate a book on art history with photographs.
 Or a reporter might not have time to license showing a painting hung in the background of news about to be aired.
 Or a teacher might not find it feasible to obtain advance authorization to hand out texts to a class.
 Copyright laws tend to allow such redisseminations, but in complex, varying exceptions.
-These we shall rethink in terms of common sense.[46]
+These we shall rethink in terms of common sense.[47]

 Note how this criterion shifts perspectives.
 Our third and fourth principles call for criteria to guide judges fashioning relief in copyright cases.
-But the test of common sense would not entail the judicial task of weighing such equitable factors as harmful “effect” on any “potential market” or some more or less creative, “transformative” use.[49]
-Rather, it would have both courts and users ask: Would we, relying only on common sense, find the redissemination of the protected materials at issue reasonable as a critical or informational use in the case at hand?
-For example, a scholar may keep quotes of texts or images to sizes that merely fit into her contexts, a journalist may fleetingly convey a whole work in reporting on news, or a teacher may give a small class access to samples of works.
-Suppose that such a party shows that her redissemination, while duly referencing any author with her work or like source, serves some critical or informational use.
-This party would be liable for damages caused by her use only insofar as it exceeded what common sense would find reasonable in her case.[50]
-But even excused uses might in turn feed more massive redisseminations, notably those carried out in large-scale networks.
-In any event, restitution, imposed judicially or by statute as equitable remuneration, could be due for redissemination.[51]
+But any users’ test of common sense would not entail the judicial task of weighing such equitable factors as harmful “effect” on any “potential market” or some more or less creative, “transformative” use.[50]
+Rather, it would have users ask: Would we, relying only on common sense, find the redissemination of the protected materials at issue reasonable as a critical or informational use in the case at hand?
+For example, a scholar may keep quotes of texts or images to sizes that just fit into her contexts, a journalist may fleetingly convey a whole work in reporting on news, or a teacher may give a small class access to samples of works.
+Suppose that such a party showed that, while duly referencing any author along with the work used or like source, she met some critical or informational purpose in redisseminating this work.
+This party would be liable for damages caused by her use only insofar as it exceeded what common sense would find reasonable in her case.[51]
+In any event, compensation, imposed judicially as restitution or by statute as equitable remuneration, could be due.[52]

 6. Limitations: Statutes delimit authors’ economic rights in duration, and courts may tailor remedies for any author’s right over time; overriding laws may compel limiting relief for such rights to avoid impairing any basic interest, crucially in privacy, free expression, or open information.

 Authors’ economic rights run as long as treaties or statutes specify, while moral rights may last longer under some laws.
-Whichever type of right is asserted, if it has not lapsed, courts may take the passage of time into account in appropriate cases.[52]
+Whichever type of right may still be asserted, courts may take the passage of time into account in appropriate cases.[53]
 In particular, a judge may hedge or even refuse remedies for an author’s claims that, after her death, have waned in urgency with time.
-For example, in a suit on the moral right of integrity of Victor Hugo, who had been dead well over a century, French courts declined to enjoin sequels to his classic Les Misérables.[53]
+For example, in a suit on the moral right of integrity of Victor Hugo, who had been dead over a century, French courts declined to enjoin sequels to his classic Les Misérables.[54]

-Overriding laws, in hard cases, may delimit how far authors’ rights justify specific remedies or other measures of enforcement.
-Treaties, as well as constitutional and related laws, protect basic interests, for example, in privacy, free expression, or open information.[54]
-Consequently, a court should keep relief within the parameters of such overriding laws as bear on any case at bar, while it proportionately disposes of pertinent claims.[55]
-In copyright cases, courts could avoid impairing basic interests, inter alia, by tightening up proof of infringement, by broadly construing exceptions or other defenses, or by closely fitting remedies to the facts at hand.[56]
-Consider, for example, the parodies Alcolix and Isterix of protected comic-strip characters: to safeguard artistic freedom, German courts allowed these parodies to the extent that they significantly diverged from the underlying works at issue.[57]
+Overriding laws may delimit how far authors’ rights allow for judicial remedies or other enforcement measures.
+Treaties, constitutions, and related laws protect basic interests, for example, in privacy, free expression, or open information.[55]
+Courts should keep relief within the parameters of such overriding laws as bear on cases at bar, while they proportionately dispose of pertinent claims.[56]
+In copyright cases, courts may favor basic interests, inter alia, by tightening up proof of infringement, by broadly construing exceptions or other defenses, or by closely fitting remedies to facts at hand.[57]
+Consider, for example, the parodies Alcolix and Isterix of protected comic-strip characters: to safeguard artistic freedom, German courts allowed these parodies to the extent that they significantly diverged from the works at issue.[58]

 Few hard cases reach the courts.
 Indeed, most disputes are handled elsewhere.
 Under our seventh and eighth principles, we turn to private transactions, suggesting that contracts might not fully settle tensions between creators and enterprises in unequal bargaining positions.
-At network levels, intermediaries from broadcasters to internet services often arose as private enterprises, but many have secured dominant positions in far-flung markets, empowering them publicly.[58]
-How far to charge such institutions with reconciling, on the one hand, usually private claims for copyright relief and, on the other, most notably, free expression in the public sphere?
-Under our ninth principle, we shall address such problems in shifting from particular claimants’ infringement suits to self-help measures now being tested against online uses.[59]
+At network levels, intermediaries from broadcasters to internet services often arose as private enterprises, but many have secured dominant positions in far-flung markets, empowering them publicly.[59]
+How extensively to charge such institutions with reconciling, on the one hand, usually private claims for copyright relief and, on the other, most notably, free expression in the public sphere?
+Under our ninth principle, we shall address such problems in shifting from particular claimants’ infringement suits to self-help and more far-reaching measures targeting online uses.[60]

 How May Authors Share Rights?
 Others Exploit Them?